intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 ## Creating User-Focused Feedback Mechanisms

-Special attention should be paid to the kinds of architectures we create, and whether they encourage or discourage an Internet that works for end users.
+Particular attention should be paid to the kinds of architectures we create, and whether they encourage or discourage an Internet that works for end users.

 For example, one of the most successful Internet applications is the Web.
 One of its key implementation roles is that of the Web browser -- called the User Agent in {{?RFC7230}} and other specifications.
 Because there is more than one implementation of the standards that specify a Web browser, there is a natural competition between them to do carefully consider the user's needs as an agent.
 As a result, Web browsers' interests are better aligned with those of their users, creating an ecosystem that is positively user-focused.